- Research strand: Regulation in the public interest: Disruptive technologies in peace and security

 Sadjad Soltanzadeh is a researcher in ethics and philosophy of technology.
 Sadjad is working with the DILEMA project with the goal of understanding the legal, philosophical, and moral importance of human autonomy and human agency in the context of autonomous systems.

 Sadjad has a multidisciplinary background and has experienced diverse workplace and academic environments in Iran, the Netherlands, and Australia.
 He has masters and Doctorate degrees in Philosophy of Science and Philosophy of Technology.
 He is also a qualified and experienced mechanical engineer as well as a secondary school teacher.

 Sadjad has developed a philosophy, named activity realism, for which he won the SPT2019 Early Career Award.
 In this philosophy, the study of objects and systems should be preceded by the study of activities of reflective beings, such as humans.
-Sadjad has recenntly completed a manuscript where he outlines the details of his philosophy.
-The manuscript is entitled Problem Solving Technologies: A User Friendly Philosophy and is expected to be released late 2021 by Rowman & Littlefield.
+Sadjad has recenntly published a manuscript where he outlines the details of his philosophy.
+The manuscript is entitled Problem-Solving Technologies: A User-Friendly Philosophy and is published by Rowman & Littlefield.

 As an engineer, Sadjad has been involved in a number of projects, including designing and building robots at the ARAS robotic group, and collaborating in an interdisciplinary research group to investigate the dynamic behaviour of the human heart for fault diagnosis.

 Sadjad has also worked as a secondary school teacher and contributed to education-related projects.
 He has jointly designed four curricula for philosophy courses at the college level with the Australian Capital Territory’s Board of Senior Secondary Studies.